themesberg/flowbite/content/getting-started/meteor-js.md

 ## Meteor.js starter project

-The Flowbite community has created an open-source Meteor.js starter project that has Tailwind CSS and Flowbite React set up beforehand and you can go ahead and clone it by checking out the [repository on GitHub](https://github.com/meteor/flowbite-meteor-starter).
+The Flowbite and Meteor community has created an open-source Meteor.js starter project that has Tailwind CSS and Flowbite React set up beforehand and you can go ahead and clone it by checking out the official [repository on GitHub](https://github.com/meteor/flowbite-meteor-starter).